-This information is based on the draft guidance current as at 3 May 2022.
+This information is based on the final guidance issued on 13 July 2022.

 UPEs and private company beneficiaries

 Historic arrangements, including for pre-2009 UPEs and those entered into in reliance on TR 2010/3, PSLA 2010/4 and PSLA 2017/13 will continue to be observed and administered by the ATO in accordance with those guidance products.